|GPS||N 33.6220 W116.6772|

 |Length||14.5 miles loop|

-Site Location and Description: Thomas Mountain Trail is a packed dirt trail winds up Thomas Road to the summit.
-It is a fun and fairly easy dirt trail that winds through oaks and pinyons, to grassy meadows, then tall pines and cedars, with fir trees at the highest elevations.
-There are a couple of developed campgrounds at the top, with tables and toilets, and 9 primitive “yellow post’ campsites.
+Site Location and Description: Thomas Mountain Trail is an over land packed dirt trail that winds up Thomas Road to the summit.
+It is a fun and fairly easy overlanding trail that winds through oaks and pinyons, to grassy meadows, then tall pines and cedars, with fir trees at the highest elevations.
+There are a couple of developed campgrounds at the top, with tables and toilets, and 9 offroad primitive “yellow post’ campsites.
 Yellow post means that you can have campfires as long as the fire stays within the designated fire ring and as long as fire restrictions allow.
-Thomas Mountain Campground is on the summit. and is a very popular spot for locals to camp due to the amazing views and solitude.
+Thomas Mountain Trail Campground is on the summit. and is a very popular spot for locals to camp due to the amazing views and solitude.
 There are 6 additional campsites below the summit at Tool Box Springs Campground with restrooms but no water.
 Drive around, hike and explore you will find amazing, secluded, primitive campsites with wonderful views.
 Warning: This region is prone to fires, please be extremely careful and obey the no fires ordinance when in effect.

-Winter warning: If you’re attempting to drive the Thomas Mountain Road or access a point from the road, it may be closed seasonally due to snow or maintenance.
+Winter warning: If you’re attempting to drive the Thomas Mountain Trail or access a point from the road, it may be closed seasonally due to snow or maintenance.
 Be sure to check for current conditions of the roads in the area.
 Unlike other parts of the San Jacinto Mountains and surrounding area, you do not need an Adventure pass to park at the trailhead.